1. Run Your First Optimization

 Restrict Mining Surface: "Surface-RM-offset-400m.csv", due to a processing plant in the area.

 Stockpling using a fixed mining and rehandling cost of 0.9 $/t and 0.2 $/t.

 1.1.
 Validate it First

 In order to validate your data and cut its runtime, we strongly recommend running MiningMath Full with a bigger production capacity than the expected reserves.
 Thus, you will get and analyze results faster.
-This execution also generates the topography surface so that you can use it to create a force or restrict mining areas.
+This execution also generates the topography surface so that you can create a force or restrict mining areas.